amolenk/dapr-hands-on/Assignment03/README.md

 In this assignment, you're going to add Dapr **state management** in the TrafficControl service to store vehicle information.

-## Dapr State-management building block
+## Dapr State management building block

 Dapr offers key/value storage APIs for state management.
 If a microservice uses state management, it can use these APIs to leverage any of the supported state stores, without adding or learning a third party SDK.